|Nutritional Guidelines (per serving)|

 Place the chicken on top of the mixture and then season with kosher salt and freshly ground black pepper.

-- Cook for 2 1/2 to 3 hours on high or about 5 to 6 hours on low, or until the chicken is done and the rice is tender.
+Cook for 2 1/2 to 3 hours on high or about 5 to 6 hours on low, or until the chicken is done and the rice is tender.
 Rice can get mushy and chicken can be dry if cooked too long.
-I recommend you begin checking for doneness at 21/2 hours on HIGH or at about 5 hours on LOW.
+We recommend you begin checking for doneness at 21/2 hours on HIGH or at about 5 hours on LOW.
 Mine was done at around 2 1/2 hours on HIGH.

 To check for doneness, use an instant-read food thermometer inserted into the thickest part of the chicken breast halves.
 The minimum safe temperature for cooked chicken is 165 F/74 C.

 See meat temperature chart and safe cooking tips for your safety.

 - The average chicken breast weighs in at around 8 ounces these days, and the American Heart Association considers 3 ounces (3.5 ounces for fish) a "portion."
 If the chicken breasts are large, you might want to use only two halves.
 Slice them horizontally into cutlets to make 4 smaller cutlets.